-As part of an clean energy transition worldwide, hydrogen alongside batteries and renewables is poised to take on increasing role in the decarbonization of our planet.
-While still relatively unknown in some circles, there is a new wave coursing through the renewable energy sector and that wave is being dubbed “green” hydrogen.
-As the world looks to drop harmful fossil fuels in favor of energy that is produced without harmful emissions, green hydrogen has rocketed to the forefront of that conversation.
+As part of a clean energy transition worldwide, hydrogen—alongside batteries and renewables—is poised to take on an increasing role in the decarbonization of our planet.
+While still relatively unknown in some circles, a new “green” hydrogen wave is coursing through the renewable energy sector.
+As the world looks to drop harmful fossil fuels in favor of clean energy that’s produced without harmful emissions, green hydrogen has rocketed to the forefront of that conversation.

-Essentially, all you need to produce green hydrogen is large amounts of water, a large electrolyzer and a sufficient amount of electricity.
-If you utilize green energy sources such as wind, solar or hydro to power the electrolysis, then you’ve created green hydrogen.
+Green hydrogen is produced using large amounts of water, a large electrolyzer, and electricity.
+If the electrolysis process is powered by green energy sources like wind or solar, then you’ve created green hydrogen.

 “We cannot electrify everything,” said WindEurope CEO Giles Dickson.
 “Some industrial processes and heavy transport will have to run on gas.
 And renewable hydrogen is the best gas.
 It is completely clean.
 It will be affordable with renewables being so cheap now.”

 The applications for green hydrogen are plentiful and could potentially help the world achieve a fully renewable electricity system.
 While Europe is already planning for wide-scale adoption of green hydrogen, Germany has chosen hydrogen as the top choice for its green stimulus funds.
 France has announced a 30GW hydrogen fuel production goal over the next decade.
-Korea and Japan are also set to notably increase their hydrogen subsidies while the U.S. is expected to rapidly grow its hydrogen productions with a slew of new policies being pushed.
+Korea and Japan are also set to notably increase their hydrogen subsidies, while the U.S. is expected to rapidly grow its hydrogen productions with a slew of new policies.

 According to WoodsMackenzie, green hydrogen currently accounts for less than one percent of all hydrogen production but is expected to be 12 times the size of today’s total market by 2025.